Song-Jingyu/CRKD/README.md

 ## Results

 ### 3D Object Detection (on the nuScenes val)
-Can comment baseline lines if we don't need to show them

 |   Model   | Modality | Backbone | Resolution  | mAP  | NDS  |
 | :-------: | :------: | :------: | :---------: | :--: | :--: |